-a) Investment policy and investment limits
+a Investment policy and investment limits

-The Fund's investment policy and investment limits are set down in the following Management Regulations in conjunction with the annex ("Fund overview") to the Sales Prospectus.
+The Fund's investment policy and investment limits are set out in the fund overview below and in the Management Regulations.

 The objectives of the investment policy are pursued while abiding by the principle of risk diversification.
 Particular note must be taken of Article 4 "General guidelines for investment policy and investment limits" of the Management Regulations, in which the other legally permissible assets and investment forms entailing increased risks are described.
-The latter comprise in particular transactions involving options and financial futures.
-In general, it should be pointed out that the performance of the fund units is largely determined by the changes in stock prices on each market day for the assets held in the Fund and the earnings.
-To achieve the investment objectives, it is also intended to use derivative financial instruments ("derivatives").
-When using derivatives, the Fund shall not deviate from the investment objectives stated in the Sales Prospectus and Management Regulations.
 In general, it should be pointed out that the performance of the fund units is largely determined by the changes in stock prices on each market day for the assets held in the Fund and the earnings.